41 Famous Landmarks in Ireland For Your Bucket List

-The building at number 14 Henrietta Street has been witness to Dublin and Ireland’s evolution over 300 years.
-What was once a single-family home evolved into a residence that housed over 100 people, and then developed further into the museum that it is today.
+The building at number 14 Henrietta Street has witnessed Dublin and Ireland's evolution over 300 years.
+What was once a single-family home evolved into a residence that housed over 100 people and then developed further into the museum that it is today.

 The museum that stands today at 14 Henrietta Street takes visitors on a journey of how life in Dublin was experienced by its wealthiest in the 1700s and its lower middle class in the 1900s.

 If you are interested in seeing this famous landmark in Dublin, make sure to explore the museum with a guided tour.
-The cost is included in the price of the ticket and runs on the hour or every half hour - depending on the day of the week you visit.
+The cost is included in the ticket price and runs on the hour or every half hour - depending on the day of the week you visit.